Nancy Cook: Val-Kill Industries

 Franklin encouraged Eleanor Roosevelt to develop land near the Fall Kill Creek as a place that she could promote some of her ideas to provide winter jobs for rural workers and women.

 The three women, with FDR's encouragement, built Stone Cottage at Val-Kill, on the banks of the Fall Kill creek.
 Cook and Dickerman made this their home and Eleanor had her own room, although she rarely spent the night.
 Cook, an expert woodworker, made all furniture.
 Towels, linens, and various household items were monogrammed "EMN", using the three women's initials.

 In 1927, Val-Kill Industries was founded by friends, Eleanor Roosevelt, Nancy Cook, Marion Dickerman, and Caroline O'Day (Associate Chairwoman of the New York State Democratic Committee).
-They women established the project to provide work for immigrants, but also to farmers on their off-seasons as a means for them to support their families through the less profitable times of the year, by producing furniture in the Colonial Revival Style that was sweeping through America at the time.
+The women established the project to provide work for immigrants, but also to farmers on their off-seasons as a means for them to support their families through the less profitable times of the year, by producing furniture in the Colonial Revival Style that was sweeping through America at the time.
 They hoped the factory would be a haven for small-town people during off-seasons and would provide many full-time jobs to those in need.
 Dickerman and O'Day were financial investors, but not actively involved in the business.
 Cook managed the daily operations of the business until it closed in 1936.
 The project failed to survive during the Great Depression, closing due to setbacks and Eleanor's need to focus on her duties as First Lady.

 Thrilled with FDR's victory, Cook and Dickerman found it difficult to understand Eleanor's anxiety over her role as first lady.
 When Val-Kill Industries dissolved in 1936, Eleanor moved out of the Stone Cottage and had the factory building remodeled.